Patrice at a recording session at

 Patrice is a voting member of The Recording Academy (GRAMMY® Awards), and CARAS (Canadian Academy of Recording Arts and Sciences - The JUNO Awards).
 She is a retired professional figure skater, having coached in New Zealand, the US, and Canada, and having skated in an ice show for Richard Porter Productions, Las Vegas and Hermanos Fuentes-Gasca, Mexico City.

 Patrice currently studies voice with Justin Stoney (New York), and piano with Shambhavi Mishra (Pittsburgh).
-Patrice has just completed the recording of her third album, and is planning for a Spring 2021 release.
+Patrice has just completed the recording of her third album, and is planning for a July 2021 release.

 Yinka at a session at Avatar Studios, NYC